cloudtoid/interprocess/README.md

 The NuGet package for this library is published [here](https://www.nuget.org/packages/Cloudtoid.Interprocess/).

+> Note: To improve performance, this library only supports 64 bit CLR with 64-bit processor architectures.
+Attempting to use this library on 32-bit processors, 32-bit operating systems, or on [WOW64](https://en.wikipedia.org/wiki/WoW64) may throw a `NotSupportedException`.

 ## Usage

 This library supports .NET Core 3.1+ and .NET 5+.
 It is optimized for .NET dependency injection but can also be used without DI.